IDA-TUBS/IDAWirelessSimulator/README.md

   - multicast fragment transmissions and retransmissions
   - retransmission prioritization of readers
   - multicast timeouts
-- An extension of the W2RP protocol called E-W2RP [4] that allows for relaxing of samples' timing constraints for additional resilience in case of burst errors - integrated as part of WiMEP to also support multicast communication
 - Exemplary networks and simulation configurations

 ## Usage